tireddy2/draft-fossati-seat-early-attestation/draft-fossati-seat-early-attestation.md

 regardless of authentication mode, making it compatible with the full TLS authentication spectrum.

-## reattestation Not Fully Supported
+## Reattestation Not Fully Supported

 TLS allows Post-Handshake client authentication {{Section 4.2.6 of I-D.ietf-tls-rfc8446bis}}
 but provides no mechanism for Post-Handshake server authentication.
 As a result, a design